-Via the LinkedIn mobile app
+Via the LinkedIn Mobile App

-Below are the steps to follow when signing up for LinkedIn through the mobile app installed in your Android device.
+Below are the steps to follow when signing up for in LinkedIn through the mobile app installed in your iOS device.

-1. Tap in LinkedIn on your device to open the app, then select Join Now to open the sign-up page.
+1. Tap LinkedIn on your device to open the app, then select Join Now to open the sign-up page.